codatio/codat-docs/blog/240306-deprecation-rules-alerts.md

 <!--truncate-->

-The following endpoints will be deprecated on the specified date:
+The following endpoints will be deprecated:

 - `GET /rules/alerts`
 - `GET /rules/{ruleId}/alerts`